chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-via-instagram-business-login.md

 ### Troubleshooting & Common Errors

-**1/ Insufficient Developer Role Error**
+#### Insufficient Developer Role Error

-- Ensure the Instagram user is added as a developer:
-    - **Meta Dashboard → App Roles → Roles → Add People → Enter Instagram ID**
+Ensure the Instagram user is added as a developer: `Meta Dashboard → App Roles → Roles → Add People → Enter Instagram ID`

-**2/ API Access Deactivated**
+#### API Access Deactivated

-- Ensure the **Privacy Policy URL** is valid and correctly set.
+Ensure the **Privacy Policy URL** is valid and correctly set.

-**3/ Invalid request: Request parameters are invalid: Invalid redirect_uri**
+#### Invalid request: Request parameters are invalid: Invalid redirect_uri

-- Please configure the Frontend URL.
+Please configure the Frontend URL.
 The Frontend URL does not match the authorization URL.

-**4/ Instagram Channel creation Error: Failed to exchange token:**
+#### Instagram Channel creation Error: Failed to exchange token

-- Please make sure that tester account has been added to the facebook app settings.
+Please make sure that tester account has been added to the facebook app settings.

+#### 400: Session Invalid when connecting the instagram channel

+This might be issue from facebook side.
+Please try again after some time.